 You can add additional units or courses to your organizational chart.
 The Organizational Units file works on an add/update protocol.
 This means you don't have to re-create your entire organizational chart just to make additions.
 Instead, campuses can prepare an Organizational Units file with the additions only.
 Once validated and imported through Core Data, these files will be added to the existing organizational chart.
 Please keep the reporting features in mind when thinking about changes and follow the standard guides provided by Technical Resources.

 Re-locating Organizational Units

-You can re-locate existing organizational units in your organizational chart.
-If assessment data has been entered for an organizational unit (or its related units/courses), the unit cannot be relocated.
+You can re-locate existing organizational units in your organizational chart, unless assessment data has been entered for an organizational unit (or its related units/courses).